-They are asymptomatic and self limiting, completely healing by adulthood.
+They are asymptomatic and self-limiting, completely healing by adulthood.

-FIbrous cortical defects macroscopically appear as fleshy, fibrous, yellow or tan-brown lesions with variable areas of hemorrhage 3.
+Fibrous cortical defects macroscopically appear as fleshy, fibrous, yellow or tan-brown lesions with variable areas of hemorrhage 3.

 Microscopic examination reveals the lesions to be highly cellular containing spindle-shaped cells on a background of stromal tissue in a prominent storiform pattern.
-Foamy histiocytes, and multi-nucleated giant cells are also seen.
+Foamy histiocytes and multinucleated giant cells are also seen.
 Mitotic figures and/or cellular dysplasia should not be seen 3.

 Importantly, there is no associated soft tissue mass 3.

-Plain film and CT
+Plain radiograph and CT

 - lucent intracortical defects